Emily Ratajkowski's Vintage Versace Dress Was Worn By Another It Girl 21 Years Ago - ExBulletin

 The look in question, from the Versaces Spring/Summer 2002 show, was worn by another It girl some 21 years earlier.
 Chlo Sevigny wore the same dress to the Versace Couture launch party at the Ritz Paris in July 2002, months after her runway debut, and shared a photo of herself in the dress on her Instagram Stories shortly. long after Ratajkowski posted her look online.
 Sevigny styled the dress with a very 2002 accessory: a chunky layered necklace.

 Emily Ratajkowski once championed vintage Versace.
-She wore an Atelier Versace look spring-summer collection 1992 to the last years Met, originally modeled by Yasmeen Ghauri on the track.
+She wore a look from Atelier Versace’s Spring/Summer 1992 collection until last year’s Met, originally modeled by Yasmeen Ghauri on the catwalk.
 Besides Versace, her growing vintage wardrobe also includes archive pieces from Chanel, Armani and Dior.

 This article first appeared on British vogue.